awesomephant/blog/_posts/2017-10-01-teaching-machines-to-draw.md

 2. 12V isn't enough to do any harm.
 It clearly is.
 3. Laptops have fuses in the usb ports.
 Maybe?
 My machine didn't need a board replacement, which indicates the 12V did get stopped somewhere.

 I've bought something called a [USB Isolator](https://www.amazon.co.uk/gp/product/B00HFUDI66/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1) which is designed to prevent this exact thing from happening.
 It goes up to 30.000V - should do.
+Also not going to touch any wires while there's voltage on them again.

 ## November 13, 2017